-- o Parks, Outdoor Recreation and Open Space (POROS) Plan: 2009-2014 - O Agricultural Preservation Plan: 2005 Update - 0 Natural Hazard Mitigation Planning Manual and Plan - O Land Records Modernization Plan: 1998-2003
+- o Parks, Outdoor Recreation, and Open Space (POROS) Plan: 2009-2014 - O Agricultural Preservation Plan: 2005 Update - 0 Natural Hazard Mitigation Planning Manual and Plan - o Land Records Modernization Plan: 1998-2003

 Goals, objectives, and policies provide this Plan with its ultimate worth.
 This Plan's goals provide an end in which to direct the planning process.
 This Plan's objectives are more specific than goals, providing detailed direction towards goal achievement.
 This Plan's policies consist of rules or courses of action utilized to ensure Plan implementation through achievement of goals and objectives.
-This Plan's goals, objectives, and policies, and policy timelines and indicators, were formulated to address the issues presented in Section II of this Plan.
+This Plan's goals, objectives, policies, timelines, and indicators were formulated to address the issues presented in Section II of this Plan.